 These changes will allow CBOE to effectively deal with the constraints that are imposed on us by the ever-present burden of quote traffic.
-The quote capacity issue is, in part, related to the number of series listed.
-Listing of classes and series which do not trade in significant volume has a direct cost to the Exchange, its members and firms and the data vendors.
+Listing of classes that do not trade in significant volume has a direct cost to the Exchange, its members and firms and the data vendors.
 It is important that CBOE proactively address this issue for the benefit of investors trading our products.

-Questions regarding the class delisting policy may be directed to Cynthia Mullen at (312) 786-7725 and questions regarding listing and delisting option series may be directed to Charles Hullihan at (312) 786-7176.
+Questions regarding the class delisting policy may be directed to Allison Kile at (312) 786-7210.